 This medal is worn immediately after the Victory medal and before all subsequently awarded war medals, and, before Long Service and Meritorious Service Medals.

-Materials: The majority of the British medal and clasps are made of solid silver, though some were issue in bronze versions, mainly to Indian non combatants.
+Materials: The majority of the British medal and clasps are made of solid silver, though some were issued in bronze versions, mainly to Indian non combatants.
 The majority of the British campaign awards are circular, usually 36mm in diameter.

 Ribbons: Medals are worn suspended from their own specific ribbons (or Ribands).
 These where first made of silk but cotton was increasingly used as the ninetieth century progressed.
 Their own colours often have a symbolic significance: the blue and white strips of the Egypt medal, for example, are said to signify the blue and white Niles, while the red and green ribbon of the Second Afghan War shows the heraldic colours of Great Britain and of Islam.